Xevion/undefined.behavio.rs/src/content/blog/race-conditions-in-signal-handlers.md

 a standardized interface available to 99.99% of programs run on UNIX systems (in existence).
 Interaction can be done with just the `kill` command.

-While the signals API can be quite bare bones and simple, it's technically much less complex compared to a network interface, usage of STDIN/STDOUT, a file, or even a shared memory segment.
+While the signals API can be quite bare bones and simple, it's technically much less complex compared to a network interface, usage of `STDIN` & `STDOUT`, a file, or even a shared memory segment.

 These other options might have a lot more features, but none of them are perfectly standardized, completely secure, or simple to use.

 If you're looking to allow basic communication with your program for very specific use cases and don't need complexity or I/O, signals can be a great way to go.